kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   It's fun and I came back energized.

 ## Generally in the Hacker community
-- People have handlers, so they often don't use real names.
+- People have handles, so they often don't use real names.
 - They also like their privacy.
 - They also are a good judge of whether you have an earnest interest in being a part of the community, and if so, are really helpful and welcoming.
+- They're pretty good at figuring out if you're full of it and at its core respect is based on meritocracy (ie put in a lot of time, get really good, and you gain respect).
 - The general vibe is libertarian.

 ## Talks today